But you can get those details from the official ACT website. So why are you here?

 Freshmen (or earlier)

 If you’re a freshman looking to map out your high school career, props to you!
 The earlier you start thinking about college applications, the better.
 If you’re just trying to figure out when you should take the ACT, check out our charts above for the ACT test dates that would occur during your junior year and read our advice for juniors above.
-Also, make sure you map out your classes accordingly so that you are ready for the ACT.
+Make sure you also map out your classes accordingly so that you are ready for the ACT.
 Specifically, take the most advanced classes you can handle.
-Also, ideally plan to be in Algebra II/Trigonometry or Precalculus during junior year.
+Ideally, you should plan to be in Algebra II/Trigonometry or Precalculus during junior year.

 FAQs about ACT Test Dates